The Monthly Free E-Newsletter of South African Friends of Wolves

 CURRENT POPULATION STATUS

 The year-end minimum population count for 2017 was 114 wolves in the wild in Arizona and New Mexico.
 Annual surveys are conducted in the winter as this is when the population experiences the least amount of natural fluctuation (i.e. in the spring the population increases dramatically with the birth of new pups and declines throughout the summer and fall as mortality is particularly high on young pups).
 Thus, the IFT summarizes the total number of wolves in the winter at a fairly static or consistent time of year.
-This allows for comparable year-to-year trends at a time of year that accounts for most mortality and survival of young pups.
+Counting the population at the end of each year allows for comparable year-to-year trends at a time of year that accounts for most mortality and survival of young pups.
 At the end of July, there were 71 wolves with functioning radio collars that the IFT was actively monitoring.

 Bear Wallow Pack (collared AM1338, M1676, and f1683)

-In April, the Bear Wallow Pack was located within their traditional territory on the east central portion of the Apache-Sitgreaves National Forest (ASNF), and occasionally documented on the SCAR.
-Yearling female 1683 continued to make dispersal movements north and east of Bear Wallow’s traditional territory, but frequently rejoined the pack.
-Alpha female 1335 exhibited behavior and movements consistent with denning.
+In July, the IFT documented the Bear Wallow Pack in their territory on the east central portion of the Apache-Sitgreaves National Forest (ASNF) and occasionally on the SCAR.
+Yearling f1683, M1676, and AM1338 were documented travelling separately.
+Male1676 made dispersal movements across the central and western portion of the ASNF and on the Coconino National Forest.

 Bluestem Pack (collared f1686)